serpro69/semver.kt/semantic-versioning/README.md

 For example monorepo versioning workflow diagrams refer to [single-tag_monorepo_workflow.png](../docs/images/single-tag_monorepo_workflow.png) and [multi-tag_monorepo_workflow.png](../docs/images/multi-tag_monorepo_workflow.png)

+> [!IMPORTANT]
+> In monorepo multi-tag projects, unlike single-tag monorepo and non-monorepo projects, each module will have a version applied to it.
+> For modules that don't have any changes between the latest version and the next release, the "latest version" will be set.
+>
+> Single-tag monorepo project type does not support this as it would be impossible to determine "latest version" of a given module from a single git tag.

+> [!NOTE]
-These diagrams were made with [obsidian](https://obsidian.md).
+> These diagrams were made with [obsidian](https://obsidian.md).
 The original canvas file can be found in [docs/assets/monorepo_workflow.canvas](../docs/assets/monorepo_workflow.canvas)

 ## Development